gctools-outilsgc/aurora-website/src/docs/en/content/formatting.md

 Most capitalization in the system uses sentence case.
 Titles, buttons, navigation etc. all use sentence case capitalization, which means only the first letter of the first word is capitalized.
 Always capitalize the first letter of proper nouns.

-Table headings and page titles use headline style, which means the first letter of each word (with the exception of and, but, the) are capitalized.
+Headings and page titles use headline style, which means the first letter of each word (with the exception of and, but, the) are capitalized.

 Avoid acronyms and abbreviations.
 Use acronyms only if the acronym is more commonly understood than the full name (e.g. NATO).